 You will find up-to-date details of the various workshops and trainings I’m offering this year and beyond, on the Embodied-Relational Therapy website: https://erthworks.co.uk/events/

-I will mention a couple of the events coming up later this year:
+I will mention a couple of the events coming up:

 These are therapeutic rather than training weekends, recent feedback: